Kris Dunn: Agua Caliente Clippers (2022)

 On January 11, 2022, Dunn was acquired via waivers by the Agua Caliente Clippers.

 Portland Trail Blazers (2022)

 On March 14, 2022, Dunn signed a 10-day contract with the Portland Trail Blazers via the hardship exception.
 He made his debut for the team the same day, recording two points, five rebounds, three assists and two steals in a 113–122 loss to the Atlanta Hawks.
 On March 24, Dunn signed a second 10-day contract.
 On April 3, he signed a rest-of-season contract.

 Capital City Go-Go (2022–2023)

 On November 4, 2022, Dunn was named to the opening night roster for the Capital City Go-Go.

-Utah Jazz (2023–present)
+Utah Jazz (2023–2024)

-On February 22, 2023, Dunn signed a 10-day contract with the Utah Jazz.
+On February 22, 2023, Dunn signed a 10-day contract with the Utah Jazz, reuniting with Bulls teammate Lauri Markkanen.
 On March 4, he signed a second 10-day contract with the Jazz.
 On March 14, Dunn signed a multi-year contract with the Jazz.

+On March 24, 2024, Dunn was suspended two games after initiating an altercation and throwing a punch at Houston Rockets forward Jabari Smith Jr.

+Los Angeles Clippers (2024–present)

+On July 18, 2024, Dunn joined the Los Angeles Clippers in a sign-and-trade agreement in exchange for Russell Westbrook, the draft rights to Balša Koprivica, a second-round pick swap and cash considerations.